percona/everest-doc/docs/install/uninstallEverest.md

 ### List of CRDs for the operators

-The list of CRDs for the various operators is given below:
+Below is a list of CRDs for different operators.

 === "CRDs for operators installed with Percona Everest"

-    ??? example "OLM Operator"
+    ??? example "OLM operator"
         ```
         catalogsources.operators.coreos.com
         clusterserviceversions.operators.coreos.com